 "The Organizations' Annual Charity Gala benefits a deserving non-profit group with a platform that supports our purpose statement."

 The primary mission is providing social support to single women with children and financial support, from contributions and tax-deductible donations, to non-profit 501 (c)(3) organizations that are organized and operated for charitable purposes.
 The activities of Bands of Hope are directed toward empowering women to be successful through our volunteerism and mentoring efforts.
 Our fundraising events provide contributions to other non-profit groups whose mission is to educate, train and/or otherwise provide services to women and children in a way that improves the individual’s quality of life.

-While Bands of Hope celebrated its seventh year of operations in 2018, it is even more evident that our vision was God given and he has blessed our efforts tremendously.
+While Bands of Hope is celebrating its 11th year of operations in 2022, it is even more evident that our vision was God given and he has blessed our efforts tremendously.
 “Our commitment to the community is strong and we are still enjoying the fun and excitement of the Gala.
 What’s not to be excited about; sharing your blessings with those less fortunate, getting all dressed up and celebrating with like-minded people during the most sacred time of the year – the time of giving.
 We prepare for this all year long” says Gilda.
-We’ve expanded programming to include an annual Teen Summit: #whataboutme to encourage, enlighten and educate teens between the ages of 13-19.
+We expanded programming to include our signature Annual Teen Summit: #whataboutme to encourage, enlighten and educate teens between the ages of 13-19.
 We are thankful for the professional business community, clergy and law enforcement volunteers who donate their time and talents as facilitators.